RDAngelFish/New_vision_world/README.md

 * OpenPose

     OpenPose represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.It is authored by Gines Hidalgo, Zhe Cao, Tomas Simon, Shih-En Wei, Hanbyul Joo, and Yaser Sheikh.
 Currently, it is being maintained by Gines Hidalgo and Yaadhav Raaj.
 It has been widely used in many applications

 ![OpenPose_skeleton](images/OpenPose_skeleton.png)

 * USB-FTDI Driver

+  We need to transfer data between the computer and ARC through USB.
 * Support vector machines(SVM)
 * ARC
 * WIFI – TCP/IP